Flnah/.I.N.K./readme.md

  Cut connection and Get rid of block screen

 # Ink won't:
-Find you a dollar
-Get you a raise
+Find you a dollar or Get you a raise

 # And if you're a developer!